dotnet/docs-maui/docs/macios/universal-links.md

 > [!NOTE]
 > If you aren't using Scenes in your app for multi-window support, you can omit the lifecycle handlers for the Scene methods.

-In your `App` class, override the <xref:Microsoft.Maui.Controls.Application.OnAppLinkRequestReceived%2A> method to process the intent data:
+In your `App` class, override the <xref:Microsoft.Maui.Controls.Application.OnAppLinkRequestReceived%2A> method to receive and process the intent data:

 ```csharp
 namespace MyNamespace;